Wichita Wind Surge

 Expect more than baseball when you attend a game.
 The Wind Surge will have weekly promotions including Thirsty Thursdays, Friday Night Fireworks and a series of bands on Saturday nights.
 There will be fun for all ages, including a kids play area and a splash pad; creative food and drink concessions with a local flare; as well as suites, club level, group seating and party areas.

-The team’s home field will be a new state-of-the-art venue currently under construction along the banks of the Arkansas River in downtown Wichita.
-The $75 million stadium will seat 6,500 plus 3,500 more on berms and picnic areas and is being built on the site where Lawrence-Dumont Stadium stood from 1934 to 2018.
+The team’s home field is Riverfront Stadium, a new state-of-the-art facility along the banks of the Arkansas River in downtown Wichita, the same site where Lawrence-Dumont Stadium stood from 1934 to 2018.
+The $75 million stadium seats 6,500 plus 3,500 more on berms and picnic areas.

-Fan comfort is being built into the stadium, from drink rails and wide rows in the seating bowl that won’t require you to get up each time someone walks out of the row to uninterrupted views of the field from the concourse.
+Fan comfort is built into the stadium, from drink rails and wide rows in the seating bowl that don’t require you to get up each time someone walks out of the row to uninterrupted views of the field from the concourse.

-The Surge are planning on more than 100 additional events each year beyond the possible 77 baseball games (70 regular season home games plus as many as seven playoff games).
+The Surge are planning on more than 100 additional events each year beyond the regular season games.
 They’ve hinted at football games, an outdoor hockey game featuring the Wichita Thunder minor league hockey team, an outdoor skating rink, concerts, festivals and more.

-Wichita Wind Surge is advertising family entertainment at family prices with the highest priced ticket at $15.
+Wichita Wind Surge is advertising family entertainment at family prices with tickets TBD.

 Photo Credit: WSU Libraries, Special Collections and University Archives